Course Listing - by Instructor

 Anna Dayle | is an educator who teaches Pre-Kindergarten and also leads our CPR/First Aid classes.
 Teaching CPR/First Aid is one of her favorite subjects to teach because emergencies can occur at a moment's notice and it is important to be prepared! |

-Andrea Elovson | has been a freelance writer, a professional writing tutor at Penn State Abington, and now a college essay professional.
-Her training and experience includes a B.A. in creative writing from UCLA, an MFA from Temple University, a background in adolescent development and completion of the UCLA College Essay Writing Boot Camp.
-She has coached dozens of students, both privately and as the co-facilitator of the Kick Start Program - a series of week-long essay writing workshops for rising seniors. |
+Andrea Elovson | is the founder of Colorful College Essays, LLC, a coaching practice that combines premier essay writing guidance and support with empathy and evidence based stress reducing techniques for adolescents.
+Andrea is a freelance writer, a professional writing tutor at Penn State Abington, and co-facilitator of the Kick Start essay writing workshops for rising seniors.
+Her training and experience includes a B.A. in creative writing from UCLA, an MFA from Temple University, a background in adolescent development, completion of the UCLA College Essay Writing Boot Camp, and the mother of three. |

 Frances Emberley | is a dancer, instructor, and researcher with an interest in early twentieth-century American social dances originating in Black communities, such as the Lindy Hop and Charleston.
-She has been teaching dance for the past nineteen years and holds an MA in Dance from Temple University where her research focused on both historical and ethnographic perspectives to explore the culture, aesthetics, pedagogy, and preservation of Black American social jazz dances. |
+She has been teaching dance for the past nineteen years and is a Ph.D. candidate in Dance at Temple University, where her research focused on both historical and ethnographic perspectives to explore the culture, aesthetics, pedagogy, and preservation of Black American social jazz dances. |

 Rebecca Fisher | is the cofounder of Philadelphia's top rated Beyond the Bell Tours.
 Beyond the Bell designs inclusive historical walking tours that put the people back into people's history.
 Rebecca is passionate about the intersection of social justice and tourism. |